KevinWorkman/HappyCoding/teaching/intro-to-web-dev/_posts/2022-04-19-final-project.md

 - Find an API that provides interesting data and output it as HTML
   - [The Cat API](https://thecatapi.com/) might be a fun place to start.
 - Code Pong in p5.js
+- Use the Google Maps JavaScript library to show a list of your favorite places.
+See the [Google Maps tutorial](/tutorials/google-cloud/maps) and the [Washington DC Tour Map example](/examples/javascript/washington-dc-tour) for more info.

 **Spicy:**